invertase/melos/CONTRIBUTING.md

 When editing the documentation, once you have submitted your Pull Request (PR) and pipeline has passed, you can preview your changes on: https://melos.invertase.dev/~{PR_NUMBER}.
-- For example a PR with number 123, you can preview it on: https://melos.invertase.dev/~123
+- For example a PR with number 123, you can preview on: https://melos.invertase.dev/~123
 - For more information, see the [docs.page documentation](https://use.docs.page/previews#custom-domain).

 ### Open a pull request